 I am an Industrial Designer, Interdisciplinary Engineer, and serial entrepreneur who designs, engineers, and develops revolutionary products.
 Especially simple, beautiful electronic devices that help humanity.
 I am a futurist with a heavy respect for the past.
 I believe that struggle is satisfying and convenience is a slow death.
 I’ve learned that beautiful things grow out of nothing.
 I’ve been told that "I cannot save the world" and "I cannot be everyone’s hero."
 These things inspire me.
 I believe bicycles, honesty, relentlessly developing a life passion, urban density and the internet are our ways out.
 I'm on a life mission to own nothing.

 Ted holds a Bachelor of Inventive Design Engineering (BSE) Degree from Purdue University, and a Master of Industrial Design (MID) Degree from the Georgia Institute of Technology (Georgia Tech).
-He has also studied architecture in Copenhagen, Denmark and around Scandinavia.
+He has also studied architecture and society in Copenhagen, Denmark and around Scandinavia.

 Ted helped start and/or propel the following projects at an early phase, most of which are now businesses:

 WayCount, an open data platform for crowdsourcing automobile and bicycle traffic counts.

 Windowfarms, an opensource citizen science project exploring how to provide fresh food to urban dwellers.

 littleBits, a growing library of discrete electronics that snap together with magnets to allow fast prototyping of sensors and displays.